What is Samvera?

 I’ve heard the terms Hydra, Hyrax, Hyku, and HyBox associated with Samvera—what do they all mean?

-Samvera started its life as the Hydra Project in 2008, and changed to its current name in 2017: this change was community-led and based on a vote taken among members of the Community.
+Samvera started as the Hydra Project in 2008, and changed to its current name in 2017: this change was community-led and based on a vote taken among members of the Community.
 For a history of the development of Samvera from its Hydra roots, see the article published in Insights in November 2017.

-The Samvera components framework can be implemented in various ways to meet specific needs.
-The Samvera Community has recognised that while this offers great flexibility, which is the route taken by some, many institutions prefer to have a stable common base which can be used as the basis for local solutions without having to build this from scratch.
-This community driver saw the development of Hyrax in 2017.
 Hyrax utilizes the Samvera framework to provide Adopters and Partners with a base-level institutional repository (IR) solution that can be customized.
 Hyrax combines the best parts from individual implementations of Samvera software into a common solution.
-It continues to evolve as new ideas and practices emerge from the community and are taken on board within the Hyrax roadmap through the Samvera Interest Group for Advising the Hyrax Roadmap (SIGAHR) and Roadmap Council.
+It continues to evolve as new ideas and practices emerge from the community and are taken on through the Hyrax Interest Group.

 Hyku is the product release from the Hydra-in-a-Box (HyBox) project and it is built using Hyrax as its basis.
-Hyku represents a customisation of Hyrax that is designed to enhance what Hyrax can offer as a feature-rich “solution bundle” repository system.
-Hyku is designed to reduce barriers to effective asset management and preservation for collections and content types of many kinds.
+Hyku is designed to reduce barriers to effective asset management and preservation for collections and content types of many kinds, and is of particular interest to hosted service providers and consortia.
 The Hyku Interest Group has a group of service providers and institutions exploring how Hyku can be utilized to serve a range of repository service needs.

 My institution is moving more and more into the cloud.
 Can I have Samvera in the cloud?